 If you see the image below for extended periods of time, this is only shown when Qlik Sense is calculating data for the objects.
 Calculations (not just the visualised data, but expressions for color etc) are run by the Qlik Engine, whilst Vizlib extensions offer more options for expressions, Vizlib extensions use the same data and the calculation time will not be impacted in the majority of cases (certain configurations like advanced analytics will of course require another layer of calculation to run forecasts and/or clustering).

 Sometimes, what can slow down an application are the calculations requested by the Qlik Sense Engine.
 This isn't just calculating the visible expressions, but the expressions which you may likely use to control conditions, the display of colour, or other non-metric related expressions.

-To speed this up, this may mean reducing the number of "extra" expressions used to conditionally colour table cells based on their value, or the bars in a chart.
+This may mean reducing the number of "extra" expressions used to conditionally colour table cells based on their value, or the bars in a chart to speed this up.
 It may even be worth limiting data or loading subsets of the data using set analysis (for example, only certain months of data).

 The data model is an important consideration as well.
 Reducing synthetic keys is a standard approach to improving performance as well as normalisation in some cases.
 Qlik benefits the most from having a star scheme, so this should be considered when building an app.

 You can find links to performance articles tagged in the Qlik Design blog.

 Adding more extensions to the sheet (even Chrome extensions, like Grammarly or Pinterest) will load themselves onto the sheet, adding complexity and taking longer to load.
 If you do see some issues, try to remove non-Vizlib extensions and see if there is a performance improvement.
 Sometimes, other extensions may face conflicts with our code.